-I truly can’t even count as hight to recall how many people told me they don’t have time to workout, eat healthy, meditate or take time out of each day for themselves.
+Time Management.
+I truly can’t even count as high to recall how many people told me they don’t have time to work, eat healthy, meditate, or take time out of each day for themselves.
 Guess what?
-By the end of the first week of my 12 week Nourish Makeover, they have decided how to do it.
+By the end of the first week of my 12-week Nourish Makeover, they have decided how to do it.
 The key to understanding time management is that you don’t manage time, you manage attention.
 You manage tasks.
-Every hear the old adage,
+Ever heard the old adage,

 “Time is money?”

 WRONG!
 Money is money.
 You can always make more money.
 You can’t create extra hours.
-Everyone gets the same 24 hours, no matter where you live, your socioeconomic status, your heritage or age.
+Everyone gets the same 24 hours, no matter where you live, your socioeconomic status, your heritage, or your age.
 Your attention is the real currency.
 Where you place your focus, is where your energy flows.
 So attention (aka focus) is how the most successful people in the world get stuff done.
 We all have the same number of hours each day.
-The difference between those that get want they want in their life and their business is how they use their 24.
+The difference between those who get what they want in their life and their business is how they use their 24.

 The human mind is a fascinating creation.
-For only weighing roughly three pounds it uses the around 330 calories a day.
+For only weighing roughly three pounds it uses around 330 calories a day.
 It also consumes about 20% of the oxygen you take in.
-The human brain also has some unique wiring or short cuts called heuristics.
-These are mental short cuts we have developed to help us make decisions faster and thus survive the millions of years of human evolution.
+The human brain also has some unique wiring or shortcuts called heuristics.
+These are mental shortcuts we have developed to help us make decisions faster and thus survive the millions of years of human evolution.
 They were created to make sure we survived.
-They also can hurt us when it come to time.
+They also can hurt us when it comes to time.

 Parkinson’s Law – work expands or contracts to meet obligations.
 If you are given a week to work on a project, most people won’t feel the pressure to really do anything until a few days before it’s due (if you have you ever crammed for an exam, then you have experienced this first hand).
 The best way is to set tighter deadline for yourself and commit to keeping the deadline.
 Be tough on yourself and exercise those willpower muscles.
 That might mean saying no to that hour or two of TV you like to zone out to at night.
 Maybe not chatting with people at work for long periods on time discussing what you think might happen on Game of Thrones.
 Discipline is the key to getting the distraction monkey off your back.
 Saying “no” is sometimes more powerful than saying yes to things.